mohamed351/MyAspDotNetPager/README.md

 # MyAspDotNetPager

 ## Razor Engine
-The Two essential code  The deciration of Modal
+The Two essential code  The deciration of Modal and The Pager itself
 ```
 @model IPager<MyEShopping.Models.Product>
  @Html.GetPager(new string[] { "pagination-sm", "no-margin", "pull-right" },Model,a=>Url.Action("Index",new { indexer =a  }),PagerHtmlHelpers.TypeOfTemplate.Bootstrap3)